Preventing Trauma. Strengthening Relationships.

-The research shows that one emotionally attuned, trauma-responsive caregiver can make the difference between lifelong pain and lifelong resilience.
+The research shows that one emotionally attuned, trauma-responsive adult can make the difference between lifelong trauma and lifelong wellbeing.

 That’s where my work comes in.

-Take note: I’m not your stereotypical, jargon-filled therapist.
-My work is grounded in both professional training and lived experience, including motherhood, loss, and the deep healing that follows.
-This work is my life’s purpose, and it shows in everything I do.
+I’m not your stereotypical, jargon-filled trauma therapist.
+My work is grounded in both professional training and lived experience, including motherhood, loss, and my own mistakes as a parent.
+In addition to being a mother, this is my life’s purpose, and it shows in everything I do.

-I don’t lecture from a podium or pretend to have all the answers.
-I work alongside you.
-Together, we look at what’s not working in our systems and our relationships, and we find ways to build safety, trust, and hope for the children who need it most.
-Because that is what prevents and heals trauma.
+My approach is probably different than what you’ve experienced in the past with experts.
+I start with identifying your strengths and I don’t pretend to have a magic wand or all the answers.
+I work closely alongside you and listen.
+Together, we look at what’s working and what’s not working in your systems and your relationships to find new ways to build trust and hope for the children who need it most.

-If you’re ready to move beyond theory and start creating real change, let’s GO.
+If you’re ready to get out of survival mode and start creating real change for kids, let’s GO.

 Be the most trauma-informed person in the room.